OmidSaj/excel_agent/README.md

 ## Introduction
 I started this project to expeirment with a multi-agent workflow that parses information in different cells and uses multiple LLM API calls in proper sequence to convert an engineering calculation Excel spreadsheet into well-documented Python codebase.

+## ⚠️ Important Notice
+Using LLM agents with API calls will incur costs.
+The example provided in this documentation cost me less than $0.50 USD, using a mix of OpenAI’s GPT-4o and GPT-4o-mini in 2025.
+In the future, I plan to add a cost estimator to help users better understand the approximate API usage before dispatching agents.
+Please be mindful of potential costs, especially when testing this codebase with large or custom spreadsheets.
+More details about API pricing and usage are provided in the next section of this documentation.
+⸻

 ## 1. Setup
 To run this repo locally, you will need to follow these steps:
 - Install [MongoDB Community Server](https://www.mongodb.com/try/download/community) (free)